ganesh309/University_Management_System/README.md

-🎓 Student Registration System.
+🎓 "University Management System (Admin, College & Student Portal)".

-This is a web-based Student Registration System built using Laravel, featuring a multi-step registration form, admin dashboard, student search,and fees management functionalities.
+This is a web-based University Management System built using Laravel, featuring a multi-step registration form, admin dashboard, student search,and fees management functionalities.
 The system is designed for educational institutions to manage student registrations efficiently.

 📌 Features